ShafeenTejani/fast-style-transfer/README.md

 * [SciPy & NumPy](http://scipy.org/install.html)
 * Download the [pre-trained VGG network](http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat) and place it in the top level of the repository (~500MB)
 * For training:
-  * It is recommended to use a GPU to get good results within a reasonable timeframe.
+  * It is recommended to use a GPU to get good results within a reasonable timeframe
   * You will need an image dataset to train your networks.
-I used the [Microsoft COCO dataset](http://mscoco.org/) and resized the images to 256x256 pixels.
+I used the [Microsoft COCO dataset](http://mscoco.org/) and resized the images to 256x256 pixels
 * Generation of styled images can be run on a CPU or GPU.
-Some pre-trained style networks can be download from [here](https://drive.google.com/open?id=0B7pvkmVwDrF8a3FCVUt5RGhQSlU) (~700MB).
+Some pre-trained style networks can be download from [here](https://drive.google.com/open?id=0B7pvkmVwDrF8a3FCVUt5RGhQSlU) (~700MB)

 ## Running the code